 I am not a mental health professional, but I’ve ridden the bipolar roller coaster for as long as I can remember and I’ve learned so much during the ride, from myself, peers, medical professionals and research.
-I’ve been stable and “living well” with bipolar for over 4 years (and counting!)
+I’ve been stable and “living well” with bipolar for over 6 years (and counting!)
 I’m a mom to our Brady Bunch modern blended family of 6 kiddos and in a loving, supportive, healthy relationship.
-I also work full time in IT Staffing Sales, blending my passions for helping people and technology.
+I also work full time growing the East Coast Region for a Management Consulting company focused on ServiceNow, blending my passions for helping people and technology.

 There are many times I’ve been a very unwilling rider through the extreme highs and lows of the bipolar roller coaster, but after all that I’ve learned, on the majority of days I feel like I have the controls in front of me and I’m in the driver’s seat.
 Not every day is perfect.
 I still have down days and times when I have to battle to overcome anxiety.
 There are also days when I’m running a little up and really need to monitor my sleep, activity level and speech speed.
 But I’ve developed tools and built up a support network to keep the highs and lows to a minimum and to reign in the symptoms of bipolar that can be so devastating to our lives and those around us.